andrewshen/txt-png/README.md

-# txt-img
+# txt.png

-txt-img makes it easy to share quotes and passages by reformatting and copying text to your clipboard as a PNG file.
+txt.png makes it easy to share quotes and passages by reformatting and copying text to your clipboard as a PNG file.